ribosomeprofiling/ribo_manuscript_supplemental/README.md

-# Supplemental Material for "RiboFlow, RiboR and RiboPy: An ecosystem for analyzing ribosome profiling data at read length resolution"
+# Supplementary Material for "RiboFlow, RiboR and RiboPy: An ecosystem for analyzing ribosome profiling data at read length resolution"

 We generated ribo files for three datasets: Cenik et al., Wu et al., and Sidrauski et al.